Paul T. P. Wong

-Paul T. P. Wong is a Canadian clinical psychologist and professor.
+Paul T. P. Wong was a Canadian clinical psychologist and professor.
 His research career has gone through four stages, with significant contributions in each stage: learning theory, social cognition, existential psychology, and positive psychology.
 He is most known for his integrative work on death acceptance, meaning therapy, and second wave positive psychology (PP 2.0).
 He has been elected as a fellow for both the American Psychological Association and the Canadian Psychological Association.

 Wong is the Founder and President of the International Network on Personal Meaning and Editor-in-Chief of the International Journal of Existential Psychology and Psychotherapy.
 With more than 300 publications in journals and book chapters, his major books are the two editions of The Human Quest for Meaning: A Handbook of Psychological Research and Clinical Applications (1998) and The Human Quest for Meaning: Theories, Research, and Applications (2012), as well as The Handbook of Multicultural Perspectives on Stress and Coping (2006).

-Wong is currently adjunct professor at Saybrook University and Professor Emeritus of Trent University and Trinity Western University.
+Wong was adjunct professor at Saybrook University and Professor Emeritus of Trent University and Trinity Western University.
 At the latter, he was the Founding Director of the Graduate Counselling Psychology Program.
 He also taught at the University of Texas at Austin, York University, and the Graduate Division of the University of Toronto.
+He died in October of 2024.